remona-minett/space-station-13-idle-custom/README.md

 ### Prerequsites

-You will need Git Bash as well as having Node.js installed.
+You will need Git Bash as well as Node.js installed.

-If you do not already have Vuc CLI installed, continue reading, otherwise skip to the next header.
+If you do not already have Vue CLI installed, continue reading, otherwise skip to the next header.

 To install Vue CLI, type the following into Git Bash: